jcaponte/useradmin/README.md

 useradmin-site> mvn spring-boot:run

-Now you can access useradmin site at https://localhost:8080/
+Now you can access useradmin site at http://localhost:8080/

-if you need to use ssl then,

-how to generate ssl cetificate:

-keytool -genkey -alias pagefactory -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore pagefactorykeystore.p12 -validity 3650